Second Chui Volost: Administrative division

 Otok was divided into armans, and at the head of each was one demichi, representing one of the numerous clans.
-In 1897, there were 4 demichi in the Second Chuya Volost from the following families: Mool, Kipchak, Ak-Kebek and Sagal.
+In 1897, there were 4 demichi in the Second Chuya Volost from the following families: Mool, Kipchaks, Ak-Kebek and Sagal.

 Government positions

 The head of the otok was a Zaisan or Prince.
 He was a representative of the House of Ak-Kebek, whose power was passed down from his father.
 The entire territory of otok was owned by Zaisan, even after becoming part of Russia and paid him about 50 or 100 rubles a year.
 The prince had a servant under his command, Kodichi, who was obliged to follow zaisan everywhere.

 The following officials were subordinate to him: